Schur complement elimination#

 • a tuple of variable types, e.g. (PointVar,) or (PointVar, ColorVar): eliminate exactly those types.
 Each must be block-diagonal, or analyze() raises a ValueError.

 Multiple types can be eliminated at once (as the tuple form and the automatic rule above both allow); they are removed together in one Schur step.
+Even eliminating every type is allowed when the problem is fully decoupled: the reduced system is empty and the solve is a pure blockwise inverse.
 What is not supported is nested elimination: eliminating a further type from the already-reduced system in a second step.

 # Explicit: eliminate exactly the point variables (same as "auto" picks here).